Optional car insurance in Ontario

 There are a lot of threats to your vehicle when it’s parked in the driveway, in a parking lot, or on the street.
 It’s not just when you are driving that you have to consider.
 Comprehensive insurance protects against non-collision damage.
 This includes vehicle damage from weather events, theft, vandalism, fire, earthquake, and falling objects.
 For example, you’ll be covered if a tree falls on your car or if it is scratched in the parking garage.
 While options, this may be required by auto lenders if you lease your vehicle.

 How comprehensive helps: Since this coverage protects you from non-collision damage, your insurer would cover the damage, up to your plan limit.
 You would have to pay a deductible.
-But, without comprehensive, your insurance would not cover the damage and you would have to pay for repairs out of pocket.
+But, with comprehensive, your insurance would cover the damage, and you would have to pay for repairs out of pocket.

 Collision insurance

 Collision insurance (upset coverage) protects against damage from a collision by another vehicle or object.
-This applies to most types of collisions where you are fully or partially at-fault.
+This applies to most crashes where you are fully or partially at-fault.
 For example, you back into another vehicle when backing out of your driveway.

 Scenario: You are at the mall.
 You are backing out of a parking spot, and you hit a light pole.
 You cause a significant dent in your bumper.
 It needs to be replaced because your trunk won’t open properly anymore.

 How collision helps: This will cover the cost of the damage.
 Most people assume that standard insurance will cover collision damage.
-It will if you didn’t cause the collision.
+It would if you hadn’t caused the collision.
 But if you have some level of fault, and do not have collision coverage, you may not be covered.

 Specified perils